PyThaiNLP/next-website/aboutme.md

 subtitle: PyThaiNLP
 ---

-PyThaiNLP is a Python library for Thai natural language processing.
-The library provides functions like word tokenization, part-of-speech tagging, transliteration, soundex generation, and spell checking.
+PyThaiNLP Project is a open source group that build the software/dataset for Thai language.
+[WIP]